czsmith/GDO/README.md

 Some changes are going to be required for this project to be ported to different GDOs:
 * Set your own yaml secrets and device name
 * Configure the power source: from GDO for USB
+* Set the open and closing times for the doorstate sensor
+* Set up proper security if using the web interface

 ## Things I Wish I'd Thought Of
 My biggest regret is not providing an output to drive a lamp or buzzer to warn people after calling for the GDO to open or close.
 I would have had the lamp and/or buzzer activated for a few seconds before actually operating the door.